404Dev-404/hemimorphite-os/README.md

 # HemimorphiteOS
-Suggest features in issues (add "FEATURE REQUEST: " before title of issue so I can find it).
+Suggest features in issues (add "FEATURE REQUEST: " before title of request so I can find it).